paultumabini/boring-piggame/README.md

 ## Simple Pig Game Application

 Boring?
 No problem, just play with this boring pig game app and will add more boring moments to you.
-It's comming right up!
+It's coming right up!

 #### Simple instructions: